ERAU-VEX-Robotics/coding-resources/Style_Guide.md

  ```

 ## Documentation
 This section details how various parts of the code should be commented to ensure that everyone reading the code understands the code.
+We plan to use Doxygen to generate documentation, so most of the guide uses Doxygen tags, but we have yet to set up Doxygen with the code base.

 ### Files